But there are 5 reasons why condemning yourself for your negative behaviors doesn't work and even blocks teshuvah

-Sure, you're friends can validate and encourage you when you're feeling low.
+Sure, your friends can validate and encourage you when you're feeling low.
 But if you really feel that there is something intrinsically wrong with you, other people can't fix it for you.

 And if it's something really problematic, people aren't even going to be able to tell you honestly that it's okay or not such a big deal.

 But they can't fix you or even like you very much, depending on what it is.

 Yet Hashem definitely loves you a tremendous amount and He placed that negative quality within you, so He can also help you rid yourself of it.